yourhead/StacksAPI/_keys/icon.md

 ---
 name: Icon File
 key: icon
-type: string
+type: String
 description: The base of you icon files.
 required: yes
 available: 7
 ---

 The base name of your stack's icon files.

 ***New in Stacks API v7***